chaseleif/dksaveeditor/README.md

 When saving changes,
 the save option will overwrite the selected name that was opened.

-Using the color fix immediately writes (only the) colors to the save file.
+Using the color-fix or resetting players' alchemy/saint bonuses is still done in-memory.
+To make the changes permanent you must "Save all changes."

 ## Features
 This program will open a saved game and allows to: